dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

 ways to deploy and maintain a DAO.
 Many concepts explained here may be relevant for you even if you deploy another kind of DAO.

-We introduce here the steps to go through to launch an SNS.
+We introduce here the steps to go through to get an SNS.
 We only give an overview here and, for each of the steps, we link to a page that provides more details.